 As an institution, California Institute of Arts and Technology expects students to be in class on time for every scheduled classroom session.
 When you arrive late for class you not only miss the material that has been presented, but you disrupt the instructor and your fellow students.
 If you arrive fifteen or more minutes late for class, the instructor will record a tardy.
 If you leave fifteen or more minutes before the instructor dismisses class, the instructor will record an early departure.
 Three times of tardy or an early departure will equal to one absent.
 If your cumulative tardy and or early departure time exceeds more than 20 minutes of the scheduled class time, then you will be marked absent and not receive credit for attendance for that day.
 All absences must be made up by completion of the make-up assignment for that class session.

-If you do not have cumulative attendance of at least 80% at the end of any course, you will be placed on Attendance Probation for the next course.
+If you do not have a cumulative attendance of at least 80% at the end of any course, you will be placed on Attendance Probation for the next course.
 You must meet with the Student Services and abide by all the terms outlined in the Attendance Probation notice.

 At the end of the course on Attendance Probation, you must be making progress toward meeting the 80% cumulative attendance requirement, and have met all of the terms of the Attendance Probation.
 Failure to do so may result in termination from school.

-After no more than two classes on attendance probation, you must again meet the 80% cumulative attendance requirement or you will be dismissed from school.
+After no more than two classes on attendance probation, you must again meet the 80% cumulative attendance requirement, or you will be dismissed from school.

 Leave of Absence

-Under certain conditions a Leave of Absence (LOA) may be granted for up to 50% of their program length, but no more than 180 days in any 12 month period, whichever is least.
+Under certain conditions, a Leave of Absence (LOA) may be granted for up to 50% of their program length, but no more than 180-days in any 12 month period, whichever is least.
 Such conditions may include military deployment, maternity leave, and death of a family member or similar circumstances.
 Military Reservists and National Guard Members who are called to active duty for less than 180 days will be granted a Leave of Absence equal to their period of active duty.
 If the period of active duty exceeds the 180 day maximum, then the student will be dropped without prejudice and will automatically be accepted for readmission upon return from active duty.

 If you are unable to return at the end of your LOA, you may ask for an extension to extend your LOA up to the maximum allowable length.
-If you will not be able to return and have taken the maximum allowable length of time, you will be administratively dropped from your program, and you will be required to apply for a new admission to reenter the program.
+If you are not be able to return and have taken the maximum allowable length of time, you will be administratively dropped from your program, and you will be required to apply for a new admission to reenter the program.
 You will be required to verify that you will be able to complete

 The difference between a leave of absence and an extension is that you do not have to attend or make progress on your courses during a leave of absence and the LOA extends your program end date by the time of the LOA.

 You should request a Leave of Absence sufficiently in advance to allow processing of the request and approval by CIAT.
 You should use the CIAT Request for LOA Form, which is available from any CIAT staff member, for submission of your request.
-However, any form of written request may be used, as long as it includes this information:
+However, any form of a written request may be used, as long as it includes this information:

 - Full name